What would you build today?

 Want to join?

-We are looking for motivated Bachelor, Master, and PhD students who are eager to learn about single atom magnets and want to use and develop advanced SPM techniques to interrogate artificial quantum matter for its quirky properties.
+We are always looking for motivated Bachelor and Master students who are eager to learn about single atom magnets or want to use and develop advanced SPM techniques to interrogate artificial quantum matter for its quirky properties.

 While we presently have no more funding for PhD students or Postdocs, we keep an eye out for third party funding and may consider reviewing CV's in special circumstances.

 Group Picture October 2020

 Berk Zengin (PhD), Kevin Hauser (visiting PhD), Danyang Liu (PhD), Fabian Natterer (PI), Nicolas Bachellier (Postdoc), Lorena Niggli (MS Student), Jens Oppliger (MS Student), Pascal Rothebuehler (BS Student)

 - Group Picture from October 2019

 Danyang Liu, Jens Oppliger, Fabian Natterer, Nicolas Bachellier, Lorena Niggli